0xKoda/Arbi-Cat/README.md

 Take care of your ArbiCat; feed it, play with it and pass time.
 You will see your cats' attributes evolve as you engage with it.

+Note: Each address should only mint 1 Cat.

 ## Developing